"I open my eyes to see,

 Let the stories come!"

 Barry joined the world of Storytelling in 1991 on a tour through New York's Lincoln Center Institute, and has been telling tales ever since.
-He is a member of the National Storytelling Network and the Southern Order of Storytellers, and in 1999 was named the “National Storyteller of the Year.".
+He is a member of the National and Georgia Storytelling Networks, and in 1999 was named the “National Storyteller of the Year.".
 Barry has told in hundreds of schools, libraries, festivals, camps, senior centers, museums, and beyond.
 A rich variety of voices, expressive movement, colorful props, puppets and costume pieces, and opportunities for audience participation abound as Barry draws on his theatrical training and experience to bring stories to life!.

 A World of Stories